 - A combination of different languages and regional variations.

-You can use hreflang tags to target different markets that use the same language.
-This is a fairly common use case.
-Using hreflang tags you can differentiate between the US and the UK, or between Germany and Austria.
+hreflang tags are commonly used to target different markets that use the same language – for example, to differentiate between the US and the UK or between Germany and Austria.

 What’s the SEO benefit of hreflang?

 So why are we even talking about hreflang?
 What is the SEO benefit?
-There are two main reasons, from an SEO point of view, why you should implement it.
+From an SEO point of view, there are two main reasons you should implement it.

-First and foremost, if you have a version of a page that you have optimized for the users language and location, you want them to land on that page.
-Having the right language and location dependent information improves their user experience and thus leads to fewer people bouncing back to the search results.
-Fewer people bouncing back to the search results leads to higher rankings.
+First of all, if you have a version of a page that you have optimized for the users’ language and location, you want them to land on that page.
+Because having the correct language and location-dependent information improves their user experience and thus leads to fewer people bouncing back to the search results.
+And fewer people bouncing back to the search results leads to higher rankings.

-The second reason is that hreflang prevents a duplicate content problem.
-You might have the same content in English on different URLs aimed at the UK, the US and Australia.
-The difference on these pages might be as small as a change in prices and currency.
-Google might not understand on its own what you’re trying to do and see it as duplicate content.
-With hreflang you make it very clear to the search engine that it’s (almost) the same content, just optimized for different people.
+The second reason is that hreflang prevents the problem of duplicate content.
+If you have the same content in English on different URLs aimed at the UK, the US, and Australia, the difference on these pages might be as small as a change in prices and currency.
+But without hreflang, Google might not understand what you’re trying to do and see it as duplicate content.
+With hreflang, you make it very clear to the search engine that it’s (almost) the same content, just optimized for different people.

 What is hreflang?

-hreflang is code, which you can show to search engines in three different ways, more on that below.
-With this code you specify all the different URLs on your site(s) that have the same content.
-These URLs can have the same content in a different language, or the same language but targeted at a different region.
+hreflang is code, which you can show to search engines in three different ways – and there’s more on that below.
+Using this code, you specify all the different URLs on your site(s) with the same content.
+These URLs can have the same content in a foreign language or the same language but targeted at a different region.

 In a complete hreflang implementation, every URL specifies which other variations are available.
 When a user searches, Google goes through the following process: